Risk Factors Dashboard

 Portfolio and Responsibility

 We strive to grow our brands and enhance consumers’ experience with them.
 Even as we do so, we remain committed to marketing our brands responsibly and promoting responsible drinking.
-Regulation of our industry is not new, and external interest from the World Health Organization and other health bodies has grown over time.
+Regulation of our industry is not new, and external interest from the World Health Organization and other health entities has grown over time.
 We uphold high standards of self-regulation by adhering to industry guidelines on responsible marketing and advertising.
 We promote alcohol responsibility both independently and with industry organizations, such as the International Alliance for Responsible Drinking, the Foundation for Advancing Alcohol Responsibility (responsibility.org) in the United States, the Portman Group in the United Kingdom, DrinkWise in Australia, and FISAC in Mexico.

 9